devangtomar/gcp-ace/README.md

 Hard limit on how much of a particular google cloud resource your project can use.

+Types :

    1. Rate quota : resets after specified time.
 Ex : API usage
    2. Allocation quota : Must be explicity released.
 Ex : Deleting GKE cluster.

+How to view :

+    1. Quotas page
+    2. API dashboard

+**Cloud IAM**

+IAM : Policy + Bindings

+Let's you manage access control by defining who, has what access, for which resource.

+- Principle of least privilege - Apply only the minimal access level required for what's needed.
+- Set policies at organization or project level rather than at the resource level.
+- Grant roles for users or group at the folder level rather than at the project level.
+- Grant roles to Google groups rather than individual users.

+Types of roles :

+   1. Primitive : Roles historically available in the GCP.
+Ex : Owner, editor and viewer
+   2. Predefined : Finer grained access control than the primitive roles
+   3. Custom : tailor permission to the needs of your org.

+Conditions :

+1. Time based conditions
+2. Resource based conditions

+**Service accounts :**

 🚀 GitHub repo for follow along : <https://github.com/antonitz/google-cloud-associate-cloud-engineer>